Don't Nod's financial crisis: consequences for gamers and the studio's future

 - Don't Nod could run out of money by November 2026, putting the studio's future at risk.

-- Tencent, which owns 42% of Don't Nod, does not appear interested in providing additional funding for new projects.
+- Tencent, which owns 42% of Don't Nod, appears unwilling to provide further funding for new projects.

-- The studio is considering releasing Project P14 earlier with a reduced scope, which could affect the quality of the final product.
+- The studio is considering bringing Project P14 forward with a reduced scope, which could affect the final game's quality.

 GAME-scanner analysis

 Don't Nod, best known for the Life is Strange series, is in a critical financial situation.
-The studio still had €8.8 million in cash in April 2026, but without new funding that could run out quickly.
-Tencent, which acquired a significant stake in the studio in 2021, has recently indicated that it does not want to invest further.
-That raises questions about the future of the studio and its projects.
+In April 2026, the studio still had €8.8 million in cash, but without new funding that amount could be depleted quickly.
+Tencent, which acquired a significant stake in Don't Nod in 2021, has recently indicated that it does not want to invest further in the studio.
+That raises questions about the future of its projects and the stability of the studio itself.
 Talks with other publishers have so far failed to produce any concrete commitments, increasing the pressure on Don't Nod even further.

-The board's decision on 17 June 2026 will be crucial.
-It is unclear what steps they will take, but possible cost-cutting measures and layoffs could seriously affect the development of future titles.
-The studio also appears to be considering bringing Project P14 out earlier, but with a smaller scope, which could result in a less ambitious game.
+Don't Nod's board of directors will make important decisions on 17 June 2026.
+It is unclear what steps they will take, but possible cost cuts and layoffs could seriously affect the development of future titles.
+The studio is considering releasing Project P14 earlier, but with a smaller scope, which could result in a less ambitious game and possible disappointment among fans.

 What does this mean for players?

 For gamers, this means the future of new Don't Nod titles is uncertain.
-Fans of the studio should prepare for possible delays or even cancellations of anticipated releases.
+Fans should prepare for possible delays or even cancellations of anticipated releases.
 The quality of future games could also be at risk if the studio is forced to scale back or rush projects.
+That could affect not only the player experience, but also Don't Nod's reputation as a developer of immersive stories.

 Timeline